Returns the sine of the argument.

 Returns the cosecant of the argument.

-function calculates the cosecant of an angle z
+The csc function calculates the cosecant of an angle z,

 which may be in radians or degrees depending on the current settings.